RunestoneInteractive/pythonds/_sources/Advanced/DictionariesRevisited.rst

 The columns of data nodes are known as **towers**.
 Towers are linked together by the ``down`` reference in the data node.
-We can see that each tower corresponds to a particular key-value pair and towers can have different heights.
+We can see that each tower corresponds to a particular key-value pair, and towers can have different heights.
 We will explain how the height of the tower is determined later when we consider how to add data to the skip list.